How can Bebat help you?

 The environmental contribution is calculated per kg.
 To determine the weight of the battery, you should take the weight of the battery/module that has the serial number on it, including the casing if there is one.
 The inverter and BMS (Battery Management System) should only be counted if they are integrated in the casing.

 Bebat has made a list of home batteries with their weight, chemical family and the amount of the environmental contribution.
-This list is not exhaustive and will be completed with information received from participants.
+This list is not exhaustive and is supplemented with information received from participants.

 For all home batteries that you put on the market from 1 January 2022 onwards, as a participant of Bebat you pay an environmental contribution.
 This contribution covers the costs of registration, prevention, awareness-raising, collection, dismantling, processing, recycling, reporting to the authorities and research & development to find out whether the batteries can be given a second life (pay-as-you sell).